gabriele-murara/python-starting-app/README.md

 ## Introduction

-GENERIC APP is the start point for implement a python project with logging and database connection.
+GENERIC APP is the start point for implement a python project with arguments parser, logging and database connection.

 ## Requirements